23 Best Things to Do in Isla Mujeres Mexico in 2025

 Some of the most popular souvenirs to buy in Isla Mujeres are handmade items such as pottery, straw baskets, and textiles.

-9. Go Scuba Diving
+9. Go Scuba Diving in Isla Mujeres

-Isla Mujeres is a popular destination for both beginner and advanced divers, and there are many dive shops and schools on the island that offer Discover Scuba introductory sessions, as well as open water certifications if you want to get scuba certified.
+Isla Mujeres is a popular destination for both beginner and advanced divers, and there are many dive shops on the island that offer Discover Scuba introductory sessions, as well as open water certifications if you want to get scuba certified.

 10. Take a Day Trip to Isla Contoy